vineetasharma/twitter-api-stream/README.md

-# twitter-api
+# twitter-api-stream

-twitter-api is designed to get data from  Twitter API in a very simplest way.
+twitter-api-stream is designed to get data from  Twitter API in a very simplest way.

 ##  How to install
-`npm install twitter-api --save`
+`npm install twitter-api-stream --save`

 ## How to use

 *example*
 ```
-var Twitter = require('twitter-api')
+var Twitter = require('twitter-api-stream')
     , twitterApi = new Twitter(YOUR_CONSUMER_KEY,YOUR_CONSUMER_SECRET,YOUR_CALLBACK_URL);

 twitterApi.getHomeLineTweets(userAccessToken,userRefreshToken, function (err, result) {